What Is a Contract of Employment?

-A contract of employment is a legal agreement between an employer and an employee.
-It outlines key job details—like duties, pay, benefits, and work hours.
-Essentially, it defines the rights and responsibilities of both parties throughout the employment.
+A contract of employment is a formal agreement between an employer and an employee that defines the terms of work.
+It outlines roles, pay, benefits, work hours, and both parties’ rights and obligations.

 Types of employment contracts